AlexsLemonade/OpenPBTA-analysis/README.md

 docker pull ccdlopenpbta/open-pbta:latest
 ```

-**If you are a Mac or Windows user, the default limits for memory available to Docker is 2 GB.
+**If you are a Mac or Windows user, the default limit for memory available to Docker is 2 GB.
 You will likely need to increase this limit for local development.**
 [[Mac documentation](https://docs.docker.com/docker-for-mac/#resources), [Windows documentation](https://docs.docker.com/docker-for-windows/#advanced)]